How to Use a Trigger Point Ball Effectively

 Massage ball roller exercises for your upper back

 What is a good way to release a trigger point?
 With all of these trigger point therapy exercises, there are slightly differing viewpoints between professionals about how they are best done.
 Some prefer to hold the ball over a trigger point and wait for it to release.
-Others prefer to gently roll back and forth over the trigger point until it releases.
+Others prefer gently rolling back and forth over the trigger point until it releases.

 The photos below illustrate how to use trigger point massage balls on your upper back.